 Although heat is part of the name, you can use a heat pump for AC.
-It works by moving heat instead of making it (unlike furnaces) which is why it is used as a two way system.
-It's true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of energy efficiency.
-Just look at these two top of the line systems from Lennox.
+It works by moving heat instead of making it (the way a furnace does) which is why it is used as a dual function unit.
+It's true that heat pumps can be very efficient, but also know that most air conditioners are about equal in terms of energy efficiency.
+Just look at these two luxury level units from Lennox.

 XC25 Air Conditioner

 up to 26 SEER